saadmissen/RABSA/README.md

 All *pipeline*.py modules the whole pipeline of the proposed system in different ways.
 Different versions exist Baseline_1.py is used to check the results of baselines on the cleaned data collection.
 We have tried to code more readable by using constants on different  places i.e. hyperparametrs, database connections, file handles etc
+We did not use the same repository for data collection and code because code is being shared only for reviewers and also we had already shared the data collection DOI so we do not want any change